 Performance Tool W87022 GM Power Steering Pump Pulley

-With both clamps (small side toward the pulley) and bolt and nut into place.
-You know slide the clamp ring over the bolt, nut, and clamps.
+- With both clamps (small side toward the pulley) and bolt the nut into place.
+Now slide the clamp ring over the bolt, nut, and clamps.

 Good job, you have removed your power steering pump pulley yourself with very little effort.